Why Do Vision Language Models Struggle To Recognize Human Emotions?: Systematic Diagnosis of VLM Deficiencies

-\paragraph{Validating the performance on a class-balanced dataset:} We evaluated the performance of Gemini2.5-Flash directly, as fine-tuning the model was not feasible (code unavailable).
+\textbf{Validating the performance on a class-balanced dataset:} As Gemini2.5-Flash cannot be fine-tuned (code unavailable), we report its per-class behaviour as a measurement of bias rather than a mitigation result.
+This is relevant for downstream users of closed models, who cannot retrain but can use such estimates to calibrate trust.
 The model achieved F1 scores of 0.60 for happiness, 0.09 for helplessness, and 0.26 for disappointment.
 These results are comparable to those obtained with Qwen2.5-VL, which recorded F1 scores of 0.54 for happiness, 0.0 for helplessness, and 0.07 for disappointment.
 This indicates that current VLMs have not effectively learned to recognize nuanced emotional expressions; instead, they tend to rely on memorization of the most frequent emotion labels.

 When presented with videos depicting rare emotions such as disappointment, the investigated models often resort to predicting the high-frequency or common emotion categories (Figure.~\ref{fig:confusion_matrix_balance_sampling}, \eg top-row, last-column).
 The confusion matrices reveal strong diagonals for high-frequency classes (\eg, neutral), while predictions for long-tail emotions (\eg, contempt, disappointment) are scattered and inconsistent.
 This pattern refutes the assumption that class confusion may stem solely from semantic similarity (e.g., Sadness vs.~Disappointment).
-Crucially, our error analysis reveals \emph{asymmetric} confusion: rare classes systematically collapse into common ones (Disappointment $\rightarrow$ Sadness), but the reverse almost never holds.
-Pure semantic confusion is bidirectional; this pronounced asymmetry confirms that models default to high-frequency priors rather than failing due to semantic ambiguity.
+Crucially, our error analysis reveals \emph{asymmetric} confusion: rare classes systematically collapse into common classes (Disappointment $\rightarrow$ Sadness), but the reverse almost never holds.
+Pure semantic confusion is bidirectional, whereas this pronounced asymmetry confirms that models default to high-frequency priors rather than failing due to semantic ambiguity.
+We formalise this with a Directional Asymmetry Index in the supplementary material.
 Overall, the results highlight a key limitation of current VLMs: training on long-tailed datasets leads to the systematic collapse of low-frequency emotions toward high‑frequency categories, thereby diminishing sensitivity to subtle emotional variations.